chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

 ![Cloudflare WAF](../images/WAF_1.png)

-*Block IP address that not come from Vietnam, block bad user agents (to prevent reconnaissance tools), rate limiting to prevent DDoS attacks, and more.*
+*Block IP addresses that do not come from Vietnam, block bad user agents (to prevent reconnaissance tools), rate limiting to prevent DDoS attacks, and more.*

 ![Cloudflare WAF 2](../images/WAF_2.png)

-Free plan offers 5 custom rules.
-Some other option turn on default by Cloudflare and can be futher customized.
+The free plan offers 5 custom rules.
+Some other options are turned on by default by Cloudflare and can be further customized.

 ![Cloudflare WAF 3](../images/WAF_3.png)